bitwarden/credential-exchange/README.md

 ## Structure

-It's currently comprised of a single create:
+It's currently comprised of a single crate:

 - `credential-exchange-types`: Type definitions from the specification.